hasaranga/RFC-Framework/README.md

 Checkout examples dir for usage of this framework.

-The minimum supported OS is Windows XP.
+The minimum supported OS is Windows Vista.

 Send your bug reports/suggestions to support@crownsoft.net